 Abusers of all kinds can play serious head games, including giving off a lot of mixed signals.
 Whenever you’re in a relationship with mixed signals, do you focus on the positive or the negative?
 Which signals should you focus on?
 Abuse survivors and even many non-survivors can have a high toleration for abusive behavior.
 It’s time to stop getting strung along and start realizing just what to watch out for.

 In this first segment, I also talk about how children of abuse often believe they were wrong or to blame.
-That comes from adult thinking and the cord needs to be cut on those kind of thoughts.
-In segment two, a woman lost her baby before it was born and she’s still dealing with that loss.
+That comes from adult thinking and the cord needs to be cut on those kinds of thoughts.
+In segment two, a woman lost her baby before it was born, and she’s still dealing with that loss.
 What can you do when you’re dealing with the loss of a loved one and you just can’t seem to get beyond it?
 It may sound a little metaphysical, but it still works.
 I talk about it in this segment.

-Also, I talk about a couple things you can do to get over your overwhelmed brain.
+Also, I talk about a couple of things you can do to get over your overwhelmed brain.
 Funny, for a show called The Overwhelmed Brain, I rarely talk about how to overcome being overwhelmed!
 Well, in this episode, I dive in a little and give you the first steps to take to get grounded.
 It’s time to think externally instead of being so wrapped up in your brain.